Salim Ali: Burma and Germany

 Salim Ali's early education was at St. Xavier's College, Mumbai.
-Following a difficult first year in college, he dropped out and went to Tavoy, Burma (Tenasserim) to look after the family's wolfram (tungsten) mining (tungsten was used in armour plating and was valuable during the war) and timber interests there.
+Following a difficult first year in college, he dropped out and went to Tavoy, Burma (now Dawei, Myanmar) to look after the family's mining and timber interests there.
 The forests surrounding this area provided an opportunity for Ali to hone his naturalist and hunting skills.
 He also made acquaintance with J C Hopwood and Berthold Ribbentrop who were with the Forest Service in Burma.
 On his return to India in 1917, he decided to continue formal studies.
 He went to study commercial law and accountancy at Davar's College of Commerce but his true interest was noticed by Father Ethelbert Blatter at St. Xavier's College who persuaded Ali to study zoology.
 After attending morning classes at Davar's College, he then began to attend zoology classes at St. Xavier's College and was able to complete the course in zoology.
 Around the same time, he married Tehmina, a distant relative, in December 1918.

-Ali was fascinated by motorcycles from an early age and starting with a 3.5 HP NSU in Tavoy, he owned a Sunbeam, Harley-Davidsons (three models), a Douglas, a Scott, a New Hudson and a Zenith among others at various times.
-On invitation to the 1950 International Ornithological Congress at Uppsala in Sweden he shipped his Sunbeam aboard the SS Stratheden from Bombay and biked around Europe, injuring himself in a minor mishap in France apart from having several falls on cobbled roads in Germany.
-When he arrived on a fully loaded bike, just in time for the first session at Uppsala, word went around that he had ridden all the way from India!
-He regretted not having owned a BMW.
+Ali was fascinated by motorcycles from an early age and starting with a 3.5 HP NSU in Tavoy, he owned a Sunbeam, Harley-Davidsons (three models), a Douglas, a Scott, a New Hudson and a Zenith among others at various times, although he regretted never having owned a BMW.
+On invitation to the 1950 International Ornithological Congress at Uppsala in Sweden he shipped his Sunbeam aboard the SS Stratheden from Bombay and biked around Europe, injuring himself in an accident in France and having several falls on cobbled roads in Germany.